signet4grn/SIGNET/README_NEW.md

 ### cis-eqtl

 `cis-eqtl` command provide the basic tool for cis-eQTL analysis.  `cis-eqtl` command receive the input file from the previous preprocess step.
-We will automatically copy the following output from the precious preprocess step to `data/cis-eQTL`:
+We will automatically use the result from the previous steps:
 - `snps.map` : snp map data
 - `snps.maf` : snp maf data from previous step
 - `gexp.file` : gene expression file